The blog.

 Continue reading

-Trillion Dollar Coach – Summary
+Trillion Dollar Coach – A Summary

-Trillion Dollar Coach: The Leadership Handbook of Silicon Valley’s Bill Campbell is a book about a man who helped build some of America’s greatest companies, including Apple and Google.
-A former college football player and coach, Bill didn’t enter the business world until he was thirty nine.
-Moving quickly though through executive roles, he went on to coach the likes of Steve Jobs, Larry Page, Eric Schmidt, Ben Horowitz and Bill Gurley, to name just a few.
+Trillion Dollar Coach: The Leadership Handbook of Silicon Valley’s Bill Campbell is a book about a man who coached the CEOs and leaders of some of America’s greatest companies, including Apple and Google.
 He passed away in 2016, leaving a legacy of growing companies, successful people and an enormous amount of respect.
 The book is essential reading for any manager or leader operating in a fast-moving, high growth business.

 Continue reading